 - The content is cached and stored in a common cloud, so time needed to query and fetch from the server is eliminated.

-There are many more differences, but the mentioned here two should give you a broad understanding.
+There are many more differences, but the mentioned here two should give you a quick, broad understanding.

 Why Publishers and Blogs Should Enable AMP